 In the 1980s and 1990s aerobics were, like, all the rage.
 However, strapping on a headband and color-coordinated workout clothes isn't always enough to break a sweat.
 (Sorry, Jane Fonda.)
-Now we know that it's not just only about cardio; you also need to build more muscle by incorporating some old-fashioned strength training.
+Now we know that it's not only about cardio.
+You also need to build more muscle by incorporating strength training into your workout routine.

 Why You Need Strength Training